 Hi, I love to teach children as young as 3 years old using my own Brain-Based Piano Method, a Mindful and Comprehensive Approach.
 My method is fun, engaging, effective and practical.
 My students learn to understand how music works.
 They learn from early on the basics of music: ear training, music theory, form, piano technique, reading and writing notes, and more.
 But more than anything else, I encourage my students to be creative from the very beginning.
 My method is a complete system for learning the piano that includes books, CDs, rewards, teaching materials and video tutorials accessible online.
 My goal is that my students learn how to perform with confidence and to create their own music.
 I want to make sure that they see the connections present in music and that they transfer all that knowledge to other aspects of their lives.
-To learn more about my method please visit my website named after it.
 Thanks

 Together with Mihai Preda, PhD, I have created the Brain-Based Piano Method, a mindful and comprehensive system to learn how to play the piano that was created with today’s children, parents and teachers in mind.

 It incorporates the latest scientific understanding on how we learn.
 Students of all ages will find a stimulating framework that supports their individual growth and creativity.

 The Initiation Level is intended for children 3 and up .
 The Initiation package is comprised of the Initiation Book, a CD, a sheet with 40 reward badges.
 Students can access video tutorials online with the songs and activities mentioned in the book.
 Teacher resources also include a Rhythm Game, Song Puzzle Game and Staff Game.